 How much time must the city/county give to repair or abate?

 A “reasonable time.”7 What constitutes a reasonable time depends on the facts and circumstances presented by each individual property.

-What happens when a property owner fails to comply with the Health and Safety Notice to
+What happens when a property owner fails to comply with the Health and Safety Notice to correct violations?

 “The enforcement agency may seek and the court may order the appointment of a receiver for the substandard building pursuant to this subdivision.”8 Once the “reasonable time” to repair/abate has expired, the only remaining notice requirement to owner/recorded interests, prior to filing an ex parte emergency application/petition, is the minimum three-day notice that the city/county must give to the owner that it intends to file the petition.

-Can immediate family members, friends and other relatives assist in the process of obtaining
+Can immediate family members, friends and other relatives assist in the process of obtaining a receiver?